 One study showed, of the 32,000 women who participated, those who consumed the most omega-3 fats from fish had a 17% lower risk of suffering from dry eyes.
 Omega-3 fatty acids in food or in supplements may also help you make more natural tears, reducing the symptoms of those with dry eyes.

-Foods and recipes high in omega-3 fatty acids
+What foods and recipes are high in omega-3 fatty acids?

 The omega-3 fatty acid-rich foods that have EPA and DHA are found in fatty, oily fish, such as salmon, tuna, and mackerel.
 Other sources of omega-3 fatty acids include: